 Time to read: 2.5 minutes.
-I was stunned.
-Happy and stunned.
-Because I figured a way to make a sales appointment via email.
-Yet it happened in a really weird way.
-I avoided asking for the appointment.
+Oddly, the best way to make a sales appointment via email is to avoid asking for it.
 Seriously.
 You should too.
 Instead, help the prospect self-qualify the appointment.

 Through a quick exchange of short emails, prospects will become curious about your solution to their problem or goal.
 Curious enough to ultimately ask YOU for the appointment.